sheraz-ahmad94/python-email/README.md

 # Send Email Using Python
-Send an email using python and gmail
+Send an email using python and your gmail account.